 Potential Tax Benefit

-If an AVA intangible isn’t measured at the time of purchase, an AVA valuation can still be performed and any missed amortization deductions can be taken in the year of application.
+If an AVA intangible isn’t measured at the time of a purchase, an AVA valuation can still be performed and the amortization expenses can be retroactively applied to recognized deductions not taken in prior years.

 AVA Valuation Methods